WALPOLE, N.H. -- A relationship Alan Johnson's grandfather started with an iconic American business 84 years ago officially ended Monday.

 Johnson said his company will not sever all ties with John Deere, as it will still offer the parts and service to corporation's equipment.
 He also said he will continue to operate the store's John Deere Museum.

 "We have green and yellow blood," he said.
-"You don't just kiss that history good-bye."
+"You don't just kiss that history good-bye.

-Johnson said he also carries Kuhn, Echo and Stihl and will start discussions
+Johnson said he also carries Kuhn, Echo and Stihl and will start discussions with other tractor lines.

 He said the situation is upsetting, but merely business.